How to comment on a Markdown file the LLM will actually read

 One catch worth knowing: HTML comments pass through to rendered HTML.
 The first time a reviewer forgets to delete one before publishing, they learn that <!-- --> is very much visible in your RSS feed and your search index.

 None of this requires a smarter model.
 The model that wrote your 1,800-word answer already applies five clearly-anchored corrections in one paste when it gets them.
-The bottleneck was never the model — it was the four minutes between you reading the answer and you giving up on points four and five.
+The bottleneck was never the model — it was the four minutes between reading the answer and giving up on points four and five.
 Move the writing out of the chat box, and the bottleneck goes with it.
+That's the whole field manual; the rest is taste.